rektdeckard/kdim/README.md

 ### Saturating

 A saturating (or clamping) integer class allowing a value to be constrained to an arbitrary range, and clamping it to the bounds when arithmetic operations would cause it to overflow or underflow.
+Saturating numbers are immutable, so arithmetic methods always produce new values.

 <details>
   <summary>Class Signature</summary>